The Sweep Method for radiative Transfer in Arepo: Methods

 In transport sweeps, introducing such ghost cells at the boundaries poses an additional challenge.
 As illustrated in \fref{gridCellsPeriodic}, after the inclusion of the ghost cells, the induced dependency graph becomes cyclic.
 Clearly, no topological ordering exists for cyclic graphs.
 Simply applying Algorithm~\ref{alg:parallelSweep} to a grid with periodic boundaries thus cannot work - the algorithm would never terminate.

 In order to solve this, we use an iterative approach, similar to Alg.~\ref{alg:sourceIteration}.
 Any radiation going out of the boundaries of the computational domain is added to the effective source term of its periodic ghost cell for the next iteration.
-This ensures that any outgoing radiation is re-introduced into the box.
+This breaks the cyclic dependencies induced by the periodic boundary condition but still ensures that any outgoing radiation is re-introduced into the box.

 There are numerous choices for how to define convergence for this iterative method.
 We use the relative difference in the source terms $j_i^n$ (where $i$ denotes the cell and $n$ denotes the iteration number) as an error